Aqua (band): 1996–1998: Aquarium and international breakthrough

-Aqua released their album Aquarium around the world in the autumn of 1997.
-Although the album sold well, many still wrote the group off as a one-hit wonder.
-Despite this, and much criticism from the media, Aqua had made their international breakthrough, and were now known around the world.
 Aqua's follow-up to "Barbie Girl" in Australia, Canada and the United Kingdom was "Doctor Jones", although another single, "Lollipop (Candyman)", was released in the United States through MCA Records.
-"Doctor Jones" entered at number one in several countries, including the United Kingdom, where it stayed at the top spot for two weeks, and Australia, where it spent seven weeks at #1.
-"Lollipop (Candyman)" became the group's second Top 40 hit in the US, peaking at #23 on the Billboard Hot 100.
-The song peaked at #3 in Australia.
+"Doctor Jones" entered at number one in several countries, including the United Kingdom, where it stayed at the top spot for two weeks, and Australia, where it spent seven weeks at No. 1.
+"Lollipop (Candyman)" became the group's second Top 40 hit in the US, peaking at No. 23 on the Billboard Hot 100.
+The song peaked at No. 3 in Australia.
 In Japan both songs were released as a double A-side, and achieved reasonable success in the singles chart.

-"Doctor Jones" was followed up by "Turn Back Time", a song which proved to be accepted well by both Aqua fans and critics.
-The song, unlike all other previous releases, dropped the bubblegum pop sound in favour of a slow, mainstream rhythm.
-The song was featured on the soundtrack to the film Sliding Doors, and unlike many other Aqua releases achieved a large amount of radio and video airplay.
+"Doctor Jones" was followed up by "Turn Back Time".
+The song was featured on the soundtrack to the film Sliding Doors, and achieved a large amount of radio and video airplay.
 The song became their third single to make it to number one in the United Kingdom.
-As of 2005, only a handful of other artists have managed to achieve that kind of initial success in the UK (acts that have included Westlife and the Spice Girls).
-Elsewhere, the song also performed well, including reaching #10 in Australia, however it would not be a success in the US and thus marked the end of Aqua's involvement Stateside.
+Elsewhere, the song also performed well, including reaching No. 10 in Australia.

-Aqua's second Danish single, "My Oh My", was resurrected in August 1998.
+Aqua's second Danish single, "My Oh My", was rereleased in August 1998.
 The single was also released in several other European countries where it had not been released initially.
-Following the release of "Good Morning Sunshine", which achieved limited success, Aqua decided to concentrate on their second album, and on touring around Australia.
-This marked the end of a period Aqua's fans dubbed the "Aquarium age".
+Following the release of "Good Morning Sunshine", which achieved limited success, Aqua concentrated on their second album, and on touring around Australia.
 The group also released a documentary on 1 December 1998 containing several live performances of songs from the Aquarium album and interviews with the members.

+Lene Nystrøm was in 1998 awarded the "Special Price of the Jury" at the Norwegian music award Spellemannprisen for her contributions to Aqua in the year of 1997.